Hevar1099/Applied_microbe_solutions/README.md

 ## Overview

 This repository contains all scripts, data, and instructions necessary to replicate the analysis of bacterial growth under different treatments.
 The project focuses on comparing the growth dynamics of *E. coli* and *S. aureus* strains, using optical density measurements over time, and visualizing the results with professional plots including error bands.
+Statistical testing (t-tests) is also performed to compare treatment effects.

 ---